Economies of scale occur when increasing output leads to lower long run average costs.

 7. The container principle

-To increase capacity 8 fold it is necessary to increase surface area only 4 fold.
+To increase capacity eight fold, it is necessary to increase surface area only four fold.

 8. Financial economies